ansible-collections/dellemc.os10/roles/os10_vlt/README.md

 This role facilitates the configuration of the basics of virtual link trunking (VLT) to provide a loop-free topology.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The VLT role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The VLT role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables .

 Role variables
 --------------